rightthumb/rightthumb-widgets-v0/README.md

 How to import another python widget

-    all python widget is imported as an instantiated object
+    all python widgets are imported as an instantiated object

-        all interaction is profiled and reports are available
+        all interaction are profiled and reports are available